djh1997/radar-work-experience/logicgates.md

 ### Nand

-A NAND gate (NOT-AND) is a logic gate which produces an output which is false only if all its inputs are true; thus its output is complement to that of an AND gate.
+A Nand gate (not-and) is a logic gate which produces an output which is false only if all its inputs are true; thus its output is complement to that of an and gate.

 ![nand gate](logic/nand.svg "nand gate")